Our Herb Garden & Favorite Culinary Herbs

 In Suffolk, it was thought sowing Parsley seed on Good Friday would ensure the herb coming up "double".

-Early Medicinal Uses of Parsley.
+Parsley History: Early Medicinal Uses

 Pliny (23 - 79 AD) mentioned parsley as a cure for ailing fish and listed it as a popular flavoring for broths and sauces.
 He also made mention of a curled variety.
 In Tudor times through to recent years, parsley was thought to be a remedy for baldness.